AdaCore/ada-spark-rfcs/considered/rfc-lightweight-finalization.md

 ### Interoperability with controlled types

-In order to simplify implementation, we propose to initially forbid any of these new aspects on a controlled-type, components of a controlled types and composite types of which any part is controlled.
+In order to simplify implementation, we propose to initially forbid any of these new aspects on a controlled-type, components of a controlled types, composite types of which any part is controlled and interfaces which are derived by a controlled type.

 ### Constant objects with finalization